 The Board of Visitors and University officials, employees and agents are also protected against negligent acts or omissions which result in financial loss or damages to individuals or organizations that do not directly relate to bodily injury or property damage.
 Such acts or omissions usually result from decisions that are made by University representatives in their authorized capacity to do so which bring about allegations of damages incurred by a third party.

 Health care professionals, residents, house staff and health care professional students are provided medical malpractice coverage for those acts or omissions arising out of the course of their employment or authority.
-The amount recoverable by any claimant for claims involving an act or acts of medical malpractice shall be limited to $1,750,000 for each medical incident.
-Be advised that per the Virginia Code (Section 8.01 – 581.15), the medical malpractice cap will increase again on July 1, 2005.
-On that date the cap will increase by $50,000 – and it will increase by $50,000 each July 1 thereafter until July 1, 2007.
-On July 1, 2007 and July 1, 2008 the annual increase in the cap will be $75,000 each year.
-The July 1, 2008 increase will be the final annual increase in the medical malpractice cap, unless new legislation is passed in the future.
-Coverage is not provided for non-University activities, nor is coverage provided to faculty under contract with the University through Health Services Foundation.
+The amount recoverable by any claimant for claims involving an act or acts of medical malpractice shall be limited to $2,200,000 for each medical incident.
+Be advised that per the Virginia Code (Section 8.01 – 581.15), the medical malpractice cap will increase again on July 1.
+On that date the cap will increase by $50,000 – and it will increase by $50,000 each July 1 thereafter until July 1, 2031.
+Coverage is not provided for non-University activities, nor is coverage provided to faculty under contract with the University through the University of Virginia Physicians Group.

 Report all medical incidents, claims or potential malpractice claims arising out of Medical Center Operations immediately to Medical Center Risk Management (reference Medical Center Policy 132 for further information for reporting such incidents).